mdibl/biocore-pipelines/README.md

-# biocore_pipelines
+# biocore_analysis
-A root directory for Biocore pipeline analysis
+A root directory for Biocore analysis